verlok/picturePolyfill/README.md

 ## picturePolyfill advantages

-While many other solutions exist, picturePolyfill has the added benefits:
-* performance for the user in only being served one image
-* easy support to HD (Retina) displays
-* no need to prefix HD media queries with the `-webkit-` prefix
-* small html markup thanks to the possibility to specify multiple values in the `srcset` property
-* ability to select a standard image for the browsers that don't support media queries, using the `standard` property
+* **loading performance**: it serves only one image, no other double HTTP requests are made
-* it doesn't execute while a smooth (animated or manually dragged) browser resize is in progress, making the script performant and avoiding useless http requests to mid-breakpoints images that the user might not need
+* **computing performance**: it doesn't execute while a smooth (animated or manually dragged) browser resize is in progress, avoiding useless DOM parsing and HTTP requests to mid-breakpoints images that the user might not need
+* **support to HD (Retina) displays** easily made (no need to prefix HD media queries with the `-webkit-` prefix)
+* **small html markup** thanks to the possibility to specify multiple values in the `srcset` property

+### Differences with picturefill

+* picturePolyfill has the srcset attribute, that gives you easy support for retina displays, making that as easy as adding an element to an array.
+In picturefill you need to write more lines of markup code to support different media queries.
+* picturePolyfill makes you choose which image you want to show on Internet Explorer 8. picturefill always serves the smaller one
+* picturePolyfill relies on a JSON object, that is much faster to be parsed then many span elements required by picturefill

 ## Markup pattern and explanation